 “In the eleventh grade Electricity and Magnetism main lesson, students are tasked with constructing a generator or a tesla coil.
 They are provided with a list of materials (magnets, copper wire, wood dowels and the like).
 The goal of the project is for the students to independently create a complex project that exhibits the principles of electromagnetism, electrodynamics, electrostatics and magnetism.
 Once created, students are asked to demonstrate their apparatus.
 Their project is graded on production quality and functionality.” – High School Physics Teacher

 “In the ninth grade students are asked what their idea of utopia is.
 What does their ideal society look like?
 What’s important to them?
 Then, they work in small groups to bring these ideals to life.
 They need to collaborate with other people to create a shared vision of all the different things group members’ value.
 Working as a group they create a society that epitomizes all that they hold dear.
 They have to make sure that in their process they are still holding on to their original intentions.
 The final step is to share with the class the society that they have created.
-They do this in many different ways, by constructing myriad artefacts.
-Making flags, singing anthems, creating history books of their country’s history and origins, preparing local cuisines, a vignette of a day in the life of their leader, topographical maps, tourism brochures and videos, fashion/clothing, language and printed currency.
-The curiosity and desire to complete a finished presentation that conveys their core principles captures the imagination of the students.
+They do this in many different ways: making flags, singing anthems, preparing local cuisines, a vignette of a day in the life of their leader, topographical maps, tourism brochures and videos, fashion/clothing, language and printed currency.
 They are very inspired to create the world in the way that they would like to see.” – High School History Teacher

 “Because of our small size, ninth and tenth grade students are able to participant fully in the Model UN including our trip to Manhattan in the spring.
 Because of the skills developed over multiple years, our students have consistently earned spots on the most coveted seats on the security council (30 slots for 2,500 participants)and crisis committee (10 students for 2,500 participants).” – High School Model UN Advisor